cfw-guide/ios.cfw.guide/_pages/en_US/device-selection/ipad/firmware-selection-(ipad-air-2).md

 ## Required Reading

-Different firmware versions will require different steps to jailbreak your iOS device.
+Different firmware versions will require different steps to jailbreak your iPadOS device.
 This page will help you find where to start.

 Select the appropriate page for your version from the chart below.
 Note that the "from" and "to" fields are inclusive.
 This means that, for example, the "from 9.2 to 9.3.3" row includes version 9.2, version 9.3.3, and all versions in-between.

 Your device version can be found in the Settings application in `General` -> `About`.

-There is no jailbreak on firmwares 12.4.1 and above for this device.
-{: .notice--danger}

 ## Version Table